 Paia Inn, a boutique beach inn located in Maui’s funky boho town of Paia, has everything you’d need in a more low-key Maui vacation.

 The decor at the hotel embraces Paia’s low-key, mellow vibe and features Bali-inspired architecture.
-Paia doesn’t have much in the way of hotels since it’s really a local’s town, and that’s part of the draw.
-You’re getting a much more laidback experience away from all the resorts that dot the island.
+Paia doesn’t have much in the way of hotels since it’s really a local’s town, but that’s part of the draw: you’re getting a much more laidback experience away from all the resorts that dot the island.

 There’s also Japanese-inspired dining, private beach access, and lots of activities you can keep busy with nearby.
 Beach towels, chairs, boogie boards and snorkel gear are provided, and the concierge can arrange whale watching cruises, surf lessons, zip lining tours, luaus, massages and other activities.